IBMStreams/streamsx.iot.starterkit/README.md

 - Under "Edgent credentials", download your device credentials by clicking "Download device.cfg"
 - In the same page, download credentials for your Streaming analtyics service by clicking "Streams Credentials" > "Download credentials as JSON".
 - Before running your Streams application, submit the `IoTPlatform` application: Click “Tools” and “Submit job” if it is not running in your instance. **Note**: When submitted from this page, the application only runs for 1 hour in  order not to incur charges on your Bluemix account.
 To run it indefinitely you must submit it directly to the Streaming analytics service.
 You will need API keys for the Watson IoT Platform.
 Download the API keys from the starter kit home page: **View All Credentials>Streams Credentials> Download API keys as properties file**.
-See this
+This page has [manual submission instructions](https://developer.ibm.com/streamsdev/docs/setup-instructions-connecting-edgent-streams-applications-watson-iot-platform#submit)